 Where to Find the Settings

-Checkbox: Visitors must log in to view this page
+1. Visitors must log in to view this page.

 If you check the box, then the page will only be visible to someone who is logged into your site with a valid username and password.

-Users will be able to access this page as long as they have at least one of the tags you’ve added in the section.
+Users will be able to access this page as long as they have at least one of the tags in this section.
 So even if there are 10 different tags designated in this area, the user only needs to have one of those.

-Tip: If the tag is not showing up in the drop down, click the refresh icon to force a sync with your CRM and refresh the list of tags.
+Tip: If a newly created tag is not showing up in the dropdown, click the refresh icon to force a sync with your CRM and refresh the list of tags.

 Testing & Troubleshooting